Familial Monads as Higher Category Theories: Introduction

 \end{thm*}

-An algebra for $T$ is a type of higher category with cells that form a presheaf on $\C$, like the underlying graph of a category, and for each $t \in Sc$ an ``operation'' sending an $Et$-shaped arrangement of cells to a $c$-cell, like the operation sending a string of arrows in a category to its composite.
-The operations $e(c)$ and $m(t,f)$ ensure that, respectively, there is always an operation sending a $c$-cell to itself and applying one operation to the outputs of others is itself an operation.
-Labeling these is how equations are defined, like the associativity equation in a category that ensures composing the first of three arrows with the composite of the second two agrees with composing them in the opposite order: both composites of operations are equal to the operation composing three arrows at once.
+An algebra $A$ for the monad $T$ is a type of higher category: it has cells that form a presheaf on $\C$, like the underlying graph of a category.
+For each operation $t \in Sc$ it is equipped with a function $\Hom(Et,A) \to A_c$ sending each diagram of shape $Et$ in $A$ to a $c$-shaped cell in $A$, like the operation sending a string of $n$ arrows in a category to its composite.
+The unit and composite operations $e(c)$ and $m(t,f)$ ensure that, respectively, there is always an operation sending a $c$-cell to itself and applying one operation to the outputs of others is itself an operation.
+The equations governing a higher category theory can be expressed in this language, like in the theory of categories (among others) where an associativity equation asserts that two different operations with the same arity built out of nested composites are equal.
+The data $(\C,S,E,e,m)$ is called a \emph{higher category schema}.

 We use this language to provide several examples of familial monads beyond those mentioned above.
-The algebraic structure in a type of higher category typically involves a combination of degeneracies, symmetries, and compositions, and we describe examples illustrating each of these.
+The algebraic structure of a higher category typically involves a combination of degeneracies, symmetries, and compositions, and we describe examples illustrating each of these.
 A common theme in these examples is familial monads on \emph{semicubical sets}, presheaves with minimally structured cubical cells in each dimension.
 These cubical cell shapes admit a rich variety of degeneracies, symmetries, and compositions which illustrate the broad scope of higher category structures defined by familial monads.
 In particular we define monads for cubical sets over semicubical sets, symmetric cubical sets over cubical sets, and cubical $\omega$-categories over semicubical sets.
 We also discuss more general monads for adding degeneracies indexed by any Reedy category and adding symmetries to presheaves over $\C$ indexed by a crossed $\C$-group in the sense of \cite[Definition 2.1]{generalizedreedy}.